 - Don't use kava on a daily basis for more than four weeks.

 - Discontinue kava if you develop jaundice (yellowing of the skin or the whites of the eyes) or symptoms of hepatitis (nausea, abdominal pain, loss of appetite, dark urine, clay-colored stools).

 - Check with your doctor if you have a history of liver problems or suspected liver problems before using or continuing to use kava.

 In the past, I recommended kava for short-term use instead of prescription drugs to address anxiety.
 I don't recommend long-term use of any substance, natural or synthetic, for anxiety relief.
 I feel it is more important to learn how to deal with and manage anxiety or panic attacks.
 This may require cognitive-behavioral therapy, which can teach you how to change any anxiety-promoting thought patterns and develop healthier coping skills.
 You can also try breath work, meditation, regular aerobic exercise, journal writing, and eliminating caffeine and other stimulants that can trigger or worsen anxiety.

-Considering all that, if you want to try kava, Tieraona Low Dog, M.D., an authority on botanical medicine and director of the Fellowship at the Arizona Center for Integrative Medicine, recommends using a high quality aqueous extract from a reputable company (she recommends the Eclectic Institute product) at a dose that does not exceed 240 mg per day of total kavalactones.
+Considering all that, if you want to try kava, Tieraona Low Dog, M.D., an authority on botanical medicine and an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, recommends using a high quality aqueous extract from a reputable company (she recommends the Eclectic Institute product) at a dose that does not exceed 240 mg per day of total kavalactones.

 Andrew Weil, M.D.